r o b i n s o m e s . b i o

 ", from his 1998 CD Travellers' Prayer

 , and hopefully you'll see what I mean.
-That, and the fact that after nearly 50 years, he's still out there doing it, mean as far as I'm concerned, John's The Man.
+That, and the fact that he was out there doing it nearly 50 years, mean as far as I'm concerned, John's The Man.
+Now he's gone, and I miss him.

 The story so far...

 It all started a long time ago.
-Jethro Tull.
+My youth was mis-spent listening to Jethro Tull.
 Black Sabbath.
 The Stranglers.
 Motorhead.
 Saxon.
 The Scorpions.
 Krokus.
 Sammy Hagar.
 A little later, Lynyrd Skynyrd, the Grateful Dead, CSNY, Jefferson Airplane, Hawkwind, Gong, Daevid Allen, and all kinds of hippy stuff.
 After the early flirtations with heavy metal, I fell in to a variety of short-lived and utterly unsuccessful bands - Sold To The Highest Buddha

 , to name just one - doing rock and blues covers, in the late 80s, as well as sitting in with bands on the blues harmonica.
 One of the acts I played for a couple of times on the harmonica was Carl 'Sonny' Leyland

-, one of the most awesome musicians I know, and who continues to go from strength; long may he do so!
+, one of the most awesome musicians I know, and who continues to go from strength to strength; long may he do so!

 Later, I sidled into and out of Destiny